 Localize the Right Way

-There are countless nuances in foreign languages that Google Translate cannot detect and it is important that you work with a native speaker or professional translation service to make sure you're localizing properly.
+There are countless nuances in foreign languages that Google Translate cannot detect, and it is important that you work with a native speaker or professional translation service to make sure you're localizing accurately.

-This requires an investment of time and money, so you need to make certain it is worth the cost for your app.
+This requires an investment of time and money, so you need to make sure it is worth the cost of your app.